Floobits/news/_posts/2015-10-26-why-is-nodejs-crashing-a-deep-dive-into-a-tricky-bug.md

 ggreer@lithium:~%
 {% endhighlight %}

-Armed with a one-liner crash, I [reported the issue to Node.js](https://github.com/nodejs/node/issues/3496) and described how I thought it was breaking.
+Armed with a one-liner crash, I [reported the issue](https://github.com/nodejs/node/issues/3496) and described how I thought it was breaking.
 It only took a day for [Ben Noordhuis](https://github.com/bnoordhuis) to fix the bug in master.
-Node.js v4.2.2 and v5.0.0 will have the fix.
+Node.js v4.2.2 and v5.0.0 shipped with the fix.
 Mission accomplished!

-Except, we forgot one thing.
-Where was this invalid base64 coming from?
+Except… we didn't answer some important questions: Where was this invalid base64 coming from?
 Why was our back-end service processing it?
-This post is pretty long, so that will have to wait.
+Those answers are in [the next post]({% post_url 2015-11-02-bad-base64-a-not-so-tricky-bug %}).

 ---